oldme/harvests/README.markdown

     harvest.let(variableName, functionApi, ... )

+### letAt()

-### letAt() - load in an array or in an object, member of the context at a specified position (specified member of the object), use node.js standard calling convention
+ > load a value in an array or in an object ( member of the context at a specified position or specified name of the object), use node.js standard calling convention

     harvest.letAt(arrayName|objectName, index,  functionApi, ... )